kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## The Right Question for Kora Is Not “Does It Generate Code?”
+## The Right Question for Kora Is Not “Does It Generate Code?” { #the-right-question-for }

 It obviously does.